CS-Social-Good-CalPoly/Vera/.github/ISSUE_TEMPLATE/resource-web-scraper.md

         - [ ] info1
         - [ ] info2
 - [ ] Use Postman (or something similar) to manually make a POST request.
 Verify that the new resource appears in MongoDB (include a screenshot in your PR)
-- [ ] Copy the new individual resource ObjectId and add it to the "Dev-Resources" document under "general-resource-category" in MongoDB.
+- [ ] Copy the new individual resource ObjectId and add it to the "Web-Scraped-Resources" document under "resource-sub-category" in MongoDB.
 Verify that your individual resource appears on the website now (include a screenshot in your PR)

 ### Notes
 Use the `router.get('/colleges-and-majors'...` in `backend/routes/stories.js` API request as a reference for using axios and cheerio for web scraping.
 Note, this specific function is a GET request, but we want a POST request.
 Use other POST requests in the same page (`stories.js`) as a reference if you're unfamiliar with making POST requests in Express.
+Please include this issue number in your PR

 Make sure you `git pull` every time you start working on Vera to avoid merge conflicts!
 You should also be working on a different branch (do NOT work in main!)